yiphei/yif-AI/encoder_decoder_transformer/README.md

 ## Motivations

 Though transformer models have a singular objective function (next token prediction), the attention mechanism implicitly introduces another one: general (contextual) understanding.
-Indeed, there is empirical evidence that the earlier layers of a model focus more on understanding linguistic features and the later layers more on task-specific features and thus more on prediction.
+Indeed, empirical evidence shows that the earlier layers of a model focus more on general linguistic features (when applied to language) and the later layers more on task-specific features and thus more on prediction.
 In a decoder-only transformer, the model learns when to switch from understanding to predicting.
 In a encoder-decoder model, it is more imposed by design: the encoder generates an output and the decoder has to continuosly attend to the encoder output.
-Therefore, the encoder focuses more on local understanding and the decoder more on prediction.
+Therefore, the encoder focuses more on understanding and the decoder more on prediction.

 The canonical enoder-decoder transformer is used for sequence-to-sequence tasks, like machine translation.
 Instead, the model here is used auto-regressively end-to-end.
-This, along with novel components described in sections that follow, beats the baseline of a decoder-only transformer.
+This, along with novel components described in sections that follow, beats – with fewer parameters – the baseline of a decoder-only transformer.

 ## Architecture